 Forgetting The Window Frames

-Summer in Australia is hot and while cleaning the windows at this time of year may seem like a brilliant idea, it can be more hassle than it’s worth.
+Summer in Australia is hot and while cleaning glass windows and doors at this time of year may seem like a brilliant idea, it can be more hassle than it’s worth.
 The heat will cause the water and cleaning product to dry rapidly leaving you with streaks.
 It’s best to clean your windows when the weather isn’t scorching.